cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 - #451 Fix missing include of test utils header
 - #450 Port code base to Bitcoin Core 0.13.2
 - #453 Update splash screen to be similar to 0.0.11
-- #454 Fix two Omni Core related build warnings
+- #454 Fix two ZURBank related build warnings
 - #458 Add checkpoint for block 450,000
 - #457 Add seed blocks for 440,000 to 450,000
 - #456 Provide easy access to specific consensus hashes when parsing